YouClap/swift-workshop/README.md

 ### Linux

+Now is where you need the blender and all the wooden spoon 🤣

 Unfortunately, only Ubuntu 14.04, 16.04 or 18.04 (64-bit), is fully supported by the community.

 Let's install the swift dependencies